szager-chromium/rr/Building-And-Installing.md

 Remember to set `perf_event_paranoid` to level 1 or lower, because otherwise many tests will fail.

 rr has a suite of tests in `$rr/src/test`.
+To run them you first need to enter the build directory, and then, depending on the build system you chose, execute a `ninja test` or `make -j$(nproc) test`.

-To run the tests with minimal output:
+Alternatively, you can run them manually, by calling `ctest`.
+E.g. with minimal output:

 ```bash
 ctest -j$(nproc)